- The takeaway from this episode is … having gratitude expects nothing and appreciates everything.

 If you could turn off the distractions of ads telling you what you need to be happy, all the diseases you might have that you need to ask your doctor about because now there’s a new pill for it, or some quick-fix to increase your self-esteem you wouldn’t have to go out and buy things you don’t need with money you don’t have anymore.

 What kind of pressure would be taken off your shoulders if you put a stop to all those impulsive distractions?
 The only thing you’d lack would be self-imposed stress.
 What you would have is a presence of mind to be kinder to others, more relaxed, more compassionate, and happier.
 In general, simplifying your life will produce gratitude for what you do have and not be envious of what you don’t have.

 Having gratitude is the key to happiness.

-How It Works: I had a friend who claimed she had a hard life.
+HOW IT WORKS: I had a friend who claimed she had a hard life.
 From my perspective, she was very spoiled.
 She hardly ever worked, took advantage of men financially, always conned her mother out of money, and did whatever she wanted whenever she wanted.
 Yet she claimed to have led a hard life.
-This is what it feels like to a person who does not appreciate what they do have.
+This is what it feels like to a person who does not appreciate what they have.
 They feel that if they had more everything would be great.

-From my point of view, this type of person really does lead a hard life because they will never be satisfied.
+From my point of view, it’s true that this type of person leads a hard life because they are never satisfied.
+These types of people are spiritually bankrupt.
 They continue to blame everyone and everything for their feelings of lack as they continue to search “out there” somewhere for what they are missing inside themselves.
 The lesson is that gratitude comes to those who have not been spoiled.
-It comes to those who have paid their dues and received the most precious gift of all, gratitude. ~ Linda Deir
+Gratitude comes to those who have paid their dues and received the most precious gift of all, gratitude. ~ Linda Deir